Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Syntax Highlighting

-A feature of code editors that displays different elements of a program, such as keywords, text strings, and numbers, in different colors to make the code easier to read and to help identify mistakes at a glance.
+A feature that shows different types of code in different colors, making the code easier to read and helping you spot mistakes at a glance.

 summary